 The takeover of German higher education was swift.
 Id. at 297-98.
-Although there were few members of the Nazi party among university faculties before 1933, many professors were ideologically predisposed to support Hitler.
+Though few faculty were members of the Nazi party before 1933, many professors were ideologically predisposed to support Hitler.
 Id.
 Many also seized the opportunity to settle old scores or to advance their career ambitions by denouncing their colleagues for pre-Nazi activities.
-Childers, supra at 297-98.
+Id.

-Because University faculty were subject to the Aryan Paragraph of the Civil Service law of 1933, many professors were forced out soon after the Nazis came to power.
+Because University faculty were subject to the Aryan Paragraph of the Civil Service Law of 1933, many professors were forced out soon after the Nazis came to power.
 Id. at 298.
-By 1934, approximately 1,600 out of 5,000 German university faculty members-about one third of whom were Jewish or had Jewish spouses-had been dismissed.
+By 1934, approximately 1,600 out of

+5,000 German university faculty members-about one-third of whom were Jewish or had Jewish spouses-had been dismissed.
 Id.
 The result was a sharp decline in the quality of German education and scholarship.
 Fischer, supra at 348.

 Following the Nazi takeover, German professors "conformed so well and toed the party line so obediently that the regime did not have to spy extensively on teachers."
-Fischer, supra at 348.
+Id.
 German students also became increasingly radicalized and regularly denounced both their professors and their peers for perceived failures to follow the Nazi Party's ideology.
-E.g., U.S. Holocaust Mem'l Museum, Request for the Investigation of Hans Peters, bit.ly/3t0csHq (last accessed Sept.
-15, 2023).
+E.g., U.S. Holocaust Mem'l Museum, Request for the Investigation of Hans Peters, bit.ly/3t0csHq (last accessed Jan.
+17, 2024).
 By 1936, denunciations had become so frequent that the German minister of education "was moved to warn students to relax their vigilance and not subject their professors to political reliability tests."
-Childers, supra at 301-02.4
+Childers, supra at 301-02.3 endanger their lives."

-Fear of denunciation fostered a culture of distrust.
-Ordinary Germans "knew well that rash, politically unacceptable remarks and corresponding behavior could lead to serious punishment and possibly endanger their lives."
 Richard J. Evans, Coercion and Consent in Nazi Germany, 151 The British Acad.
 53, 70 (2007), bit.ly/3PkXzXF (quoting Erica A. Johnson & Karl-Heinz Reuband, What We Knew: Terror, Mass Murder, and Everyday Life in Nazi Germany: An Oral History 359-60 (2005)).
 "In the course of time, all people became cautious.
 They simply didn't speak with people anymore."
 Id.